When shopping for a mortgage, it’s very important to pick a suitable loan product for your unique situation.

-And you don’t want to get caught out if rates surge over the next seven years, especially if you can’t sell your home or don’t want to.
+And you don’t want to get caught out if mortgage rates surge over the next seven years, especially if you can’t sell your home or don’t want to.

-However, if you’re like many Americans, who sells or refinances within seven years, the loan program could make a lot of sense, assuming it’s a good time to sell or refinance rates are attractive at some point over those 84 months.
+However, if you’re like many Americans, who sell or refinance within seven years, the loan program could make a lot of sense, assuming it’s a good time to sell or refinance rates are attractive at some point over those 84 months.

 Just be sure to do the math on both scenarios before committing to either of these loan programs.